golioth/docs/docs/guides/quickstart/4-register-device.md

 ```

 :::note
-Credential Identifier must be globally unique.
+Hardware ID (hwID) & Credential ID (credId) must be globally unique.
 :::

-Now your device can securely communicate with Golioth and is associated with the project you to our platform.
+Now your device can securely communicate with Golioth and is associated with the your project.
 You can view more commands to provision devices [here](/docs/reference/goliothctl/goliothctl_provision).